 Want to save money?
 The government has set up a ‘Help to Save Scheme’ to encourage people to save your money better.
 In this article, Quick Loans Express explains everything you need to know about the government Help to Save initiative.

-What is the Goal of Help to Save?
+What is the Goal of the Government’s Help to Save?

 Help to Save is a government-backed scheme whose aim is to encourage low-earners to put some money by every month.
 It was launched partly as a result of 2015-16 research into Britons’ saving habits.
 This found that almost half of UK adults had less than £500 put by in case of an emergency.

-Therefore, this scheme was designed to give people an incentive to save money but not for their long-term saving goals.
+The scheme was designed to give people an incentive to save money but not for their long-term saving goals.
 Instead, it’s intended to make sure that people have a ‘rainy day’ fund in case of an emergency or unexpected expenses.
-With this emergency fund in place, low-paid workers are less likely to need expensive short-term credit facilities like instant payday loans or logbook loans.
+With this emergency fund in place, low-paid workers are less likely to need expensive short-term credit facilities like instant payday loans UK or logbook loans.

 How Will Help to Save Work?